nicklepickle/fe-compare/README.md

 vite create, try to implement the requirements using the official docs, rely on tutorials when I had questions and then falling back on Copilot when all else failed.
 Once the projects were created, tested and working, I took a second pass to improve consistency.

-#### Developer methodology
-My methodology during development of these test projects was to start each project using vite create, try to implement the requirements using the official docs, rely on tutorials when I had questions and then falling back on Copilot when all else failed.
-Once the projects were created, tested and working, I took a second pass to improve consistency.
 My goal was not perfection but rather an application that deomstrated more real world complexity than a counter or todo list.